sjtuplayer/few-shot-diffusion/README.md

 This project is based on [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).

 We show the training method of our model here.
-The training process can be divided into three steps:
+The training process can be divided into four steps:

-(0) Install the dependency:
+### (0) Install the dependency:

 ```
 pip install denoising_diffusion_pytorch
 ```

-(1) Train the basic diffusion model on the source dataset;

-(2) Train the phasic content fusing module on the source dataset;

-(3) Train the whole model on both the source and target dataset;

 ### (1) Train the basic diffusion model on the source dataset